 There is a level of flexibility that the leasing and copier companies have in copier lease negotiations.
 The larger the deal the more they are likely to allow certain contract changes.
 If your organization would like help with negotiating these contract terms, companies like P3 Cost Analysts have experienced staff skilled in such contract negotiations.
 Either way, make sure to read the lease terms and conditions so you don’t get locked into an unfavorable lease.

 As with most leases, there are quite a few terms that need to be negotiated and agreed upon.
 At the end of the day, your contract is legally binding, and you’re responsible for that monthly payment for a certain length of time.
-Make sure you look through your lease agreement carefully and that you fully understand all the terms stated.
+Make sure you look through your lease agreement carefully and that you fully understand all the terms stated before you sign.

 Keep in mind that you can negotiate with the leasing company while discussing the terms, but always confirm that the contract reflects what was agreed upon.
 Here are some of the main points you should check out before signing any agreement.

-• Payments: How much are you responsible for paying each month, and what does it include?
+How much are you responsible for paying each month, and what does it include?
 Make sure that your monthly invoices don’t have additional fees that were not agreed to in the contract.
+In many cases, lease payments can be deducted as a pre tax business expense, which can benefit your business financially. - Service Contract:

-• Service Contract: Do they offer a service contract?
+Do they offer a service contract?
 Is it bundled with the lease agreement or separate?
 How much are you paying if you go over a select number of copies?
 Do you get credit if you don’t use the minimum amount of copies that you pay for?
-Are you charged for the shipping fees when toner bottles are needed?
+Are you charged for the shipping fees when toner bottles are needed? - Insurance:

-• Insurance: Is insurance on the equipment required?
+Is insurance on the equipment required?
 Is there a surcharge included in the contract?
-Typically, the copier can be covered under your general business insurance policy, but if you don’t notify the leasing company, they will often add a more expensive insurance premium onto the cost of your lease to cover your copier.
+Typically, the copier can be covered under your general business insurance policy, but if you don’t notify the leasing company, they will often add a more expensive insurance premium to the cost of your lease to cover your copier.
+In most cases, your general business insurance will be sufficient to cover the copier, so check your policy before agreeing to additional charges. - Cancellation Notice/Automatic Renewal:

-• Cancellation Notice/Automatic Renewal: Will the lease automatically end after the contract expires, or do you need to notify (in writing) the leasing company that you don’t want to renew?
+Will the lease automatically end after the contract expires, or do you need to notify (in writing) the leasing company that you don’t want to renew?
 Typically, you will see odd things like “No sooner than 90 days, but no later than 60 days before the end of your contract can you give a notice of intent to cancel”.
-The leasing companies do this as they would rather you miss the cancellation notification date and have your lease renew for another year automatically.
-You end up sending them 1 more year of payments on a machine that was essentially paid for.
+The leasing companies do this as they would rather you miss the cancellation notification date and have your lease renewed for another year automatically.
+You end up sending them 1 more year of payments on a machine that was essentially paid for. - Buyout:

-• Buyout: Will you be able to purchase the equipment at the end of the lease?
-If so, will you be charged fair market value, or is the contract rent-to-own?
+Will you be able to purchase the equipment at the end of the lease?
+If so, will you be charged fair market value, or is the contract rent-to-own? - Adding Equipment:

-• Adding Equipment: If your business grows, you might need to add additional equipment.
+If your business grows, you might need to add additional equipment.
 Will the lease company amend your lease?
-Normally there will be a master agreement and subsequent lease addendums for additional machines added.
+Normally there will be a master agreement and subsequent lease addendums for additional machines added. - Shipping:

 5. You May Benefit From a Buyout